-Brian cheered when the bottle exploded and I fuel Gavin up more.
-Gavin started to walk towards me, his arms stretched out to grab me.
+Brian cheered when the bottle exploded and it fueled Gavin up more.
+Gavin started to stalk towards me, his arms stretched out to grab me.
 Hopefully, he doesn't treat me like he did that beer bottle.

 I tried to diffuse the situation, "I…I'll drink another one…whichever one you pick.
 I'll drink it."
 Gavin paused, contemplating what I said.
 I sighed, grateful for his change in demeanor.
 Just as I thought that it was over, he went into a fit of laughter.

 "Why would I waste another beer on you?"
 He leered at me like I was dirt.
 "Your nothing to me…Brian…bet thirty dollars…that I could take your virginity."
 My head hurt at this news, I looked down at the water.
 Maybe jumping in would be better than listening to this.
 "You're not worth the hassle, though."
 Gavin's voice was closer than I expected his disgusting breath blew on my face.
 Unexpectedly, his hand went around my throat.
 I choked gripping onto his arm, trying to pull him off.